dfkaye/dfkaye-blog/content/posts/safer-object-assign-operations-using-a-sensible-wrapper.md

 title: "Safer Object.assign() operations using a sensible wrapper"
 date: 2020-08-21T12:04:43-07:00
 lastmod: 2020-08-31T14:22:41-07:00
-description: "Use safe-assign to merge each object or array onto another (p) only if p is an object or array, and return a copy of p; otherwise, return p."
+description: "In this post we examine my safe-assign.js module for safely merging an object or array (o) onto another (p) only if p is also an object or array, merging onto a copy of p, and returning the copy; otherwise, just returning the original target, p."
 tags:
 - "JavaScript"
 - "Object"